Yelp/elastalert/docs/source/recipes/faq-md.md

 My rule is not getting any hits?
 ==========

-So you've managed to set up ElastAlert, write a rule, and run it, but nothing happens, or it says ``0 query hits``.
+So you've managed to set up ElastAlert 2, write a rule, and run it, but nothing happens, or it says ``0 query hits``.
 First of all, we recommend using the command ``elastalert-test-rule rule.yaml`` to debug.
 It will show you how many documents match your filters for the last 24 hours (or more, see ``--help``), and then shows you if any alerts would have fired.
 If you have a filter in your rule, remove it and try again.
 This will show you if the index is correct and that you have at least some documents.
-If you have a filter in Kibana and want to recreate it in ElastAlert, you probably want to use a query string.
+If you have a filter in Kibana and want to recreate it in ElastAlert 2, you probably want to use a query string.
 Your filter will look like

 ```